-President Obama on Our Economy and the Debt Limit: "Now is the Time to Go Ahead and Make the Tough Choices"
+President Obama on the Debt Limit: "Now is the Time to Go Ahead and Make the Tough Choices"

 Watch the President's full remarks here.